HMS Phoenix (1694): Rebuild as a 24-gun Sixth Rate 1708/09 Plymouth

-Commissioned Service after 1708/09 Rebuild
+Commissioned service after 1708/09 rebuild

-She commissioned in April 1709 as a 8-gun fireship under the command of Commander Thomas Graves, RN.
+She commissioned in April 1709 as an 8-gun fireship under the command of Commander Thomas Graves, RN.
 She was damaged in a collision with HMS St Albans on 10 September 1709.
 She was paid off at Portsmouth on 28 September 1709.
 She was recommissioned in 1710 under Commander Edward Blacket, RN (promoted to captain in January 1713) for service in the English Channel and North Sea.
 She underwent a considerable repair at Woolwich between March and May 1713.
 She went to New England in 1714/15.
 On 5 October she came under command of Captain Vincent Pearce, RN for service on the coast of Scotland.
 She was with Admiral Byng's Fleet in the Baltic in 1717.
 In February 1718 she sailed to the Republic of Pirates in Nassau to help those intending to take the king's pardon for pirates who were willing to surrender and abandon piracy.
 After the Bahamas, she proceeded to New York.
 She returned to Home Waters in 1721.
 She was surveyed at Deptford in 1727.
 She was dismantled and her timbers were moved to Woolwich to begin the rebuilding process.